New and Noteworthy for 2018

 - Gates will open at 7:00 a.m. on Sunday to accommodate those wishing to attend the Breakfast Buffet and Sheep-to-Shawl Contest.
 The official start time will still be 8:30; VENDORS WILL NOT BE OPEN UNTIL 8:30!

-- Tickets may be purchased in advance at https://sheepandwool.eventbrite.com.
-A processing fee of $1.24 per ticket will be added.
+- Tickets may be purchased in advance at https://mswf2018.eventbrite.com/.
+A processing fee of $1.27 per ticket will be added.
+There will be separate entry lane(s) to have advance tickets scanned.

 - Cash or check only at the gate.
 There will be an exact change lane, so bring your $5 bills!

-This year, we have added two exciting lectures on Sunday in the 4-H Hall by knitting legends Lily Chin and Franklin Habit.
+This year, we have two exciting lectures on Sunday in the 4-H Hall:

 Fee: $5, payable at the door on a first come, first served basis.